AuScope/metarecogen/README.md

 This project is written in Python and uses PDM <https://github.com/pdm-project/pdm> for its package management.
 PDM requires python version 3.7 or higher.

+This project uses AWS Bedrock to run a Claude LLM and assumes that the correct AWS credentials have been set up.

 ```
 cd src
 eval $(pdm venv activate)